-- to develop skills in making informed decisions and in combating exploitation and peer pressure. - to build self-esteem and encourage better communication about sexual issues, relating to both girls and boys - to promote respect for themselves and others. - to develop and understanding and recognition of sexual violence and sexual harassment - to learn about the nature of marriage and appreciate the value of stable family life and the responsibilities of parenthood. - to enable pupils to recognise the physical, emotional and moral implications of certain types of behaviour and to accept that all parties must behave responsibly in sexual matters. - to give pupils a clear understanding of the arguments for delaying sexual activity and resisting pressure. - to provide information about different types of contraception, safe sex and how they can access local resources for further advice. - to promote responsible behaviour and the acceptance of one's actions in relation to sexual activity.
+- to develop skills in making informed decisions and in combating exploitation and peer pressure. - to build self-esteem and encourage better communication about sexual issues, relating to both girls and boys - to promote respect for themselves and others. - to develop an understanding and recognition of sexual violence and sexual harassment - to learn and appreciate the values of stable relationships, including family, parenthood, and romantic commitments. to enable pupils to recognise the physical, emotional and moral implications of certain types of behaviour and to accept that all parties must behave responsibly in sexual matters. - to give pupils a clear understanding of Laws surrounding underage sexual activity and resisting pressure. - to provide information about different types of contraception, safe sex and how they can access local resources for further advice. - to promote responsible behaviour and the acceptance of one's actions in relation to sexual activity.